Connecticut / New Haven County

 Healthcare

-Healthcare in Orange is top-notch, with access to major hospitals like Yale New Haven and Griffin Hospital nearby.
-The area boasts a high physician-to-population ratio (3.2 per 1,000) and nearly 98% of residents have health insurance coverage.
-This ensures residents receive excellent and timely medical care.
+Orange residents have access to quality healthcare, with major hospitals like Yale New Haven Hospital and Griffin Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.2 per 1,000 people and 97.9% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals